Fort Lauderdale Personal Injury Lawyer

 Ideally, you want to record your statement before anyone else talks to you about the accident or tells you what they saw.
 Listening to someone else talk about the accident can influence your memories of those events and make it difficult for you to manage your own account later.
 Instead, try to create a factual report of what took place as soon as you can.
 Do not rehearse the story if you can avoid it, since this may also alter your immediate memories.

-6. Contact an experienced Fort Lauderdale personal injury attorney as soon after your accident as possible.
+6. Contact an experienced personal injury attorney as soon after your accident as possible.

 Following your accident, get in touch with a personal injury attorney as soon as you can.
 Many victims will try to wait before contacting an attorney.
 Some even think that they may choose to handle their personal injury claims on their own.

 This strategy, however, can increase your stress levels and make it easier for the insurance company or liable party to take advantage of you.
 Instead, get in touch with our experienced personal injury lawyers as soon after your accident as you can.
 You do not necessarily have to call the attorney from the emergency room, but if you know you will have a long stay in the hospital ahead of you, try to get in touch with an attorney before you get discharged.
-Many attorneys will come to you to help manage your claim.
+Your dedicated accident lawyers will come to you to help manage your claim.

 7. Get in touch with your insurance company or companies.